Villanova-AI/villanova-bundler/README.md

-# Entando Bundler
+# Villanova Bundler

 ## Purpose
-This application has the purpose of helping with operations regarding Entando Bundles.
+This application has the purpose of helping with operations regarding Villanova Bundles.

 It can be run as an interactive terminal application or as a single command for scripting.

 At this moment, these are the supported functions:
-- Converting an existing Bundle package from a Git repository or NPM registry (deprecated) into a Kubernetes Custom Resource (EntandoDeBundle).
+- Converting an existing Bundle package from a Git repository or NPM registry (deprecated) into a Kubernetes Custom Resource (VillanovaDeBundle).
 - Creating a Bundle package based on an existing environment.

-Please see the [Standard Demo Bundle](https://github.com/entando-samples/standard-demo-bundle) for a full example of a Bundle generated using this tool.
+Please see the [Standard Demo Bundle](https://github.com/villanova-samples/standard-demo-bundle) for a full example of a Bundle generated using this tool.

 ## Install
 To install this tool globally: